Skip to main content

 Professional Placement

-Students studying BSc or MSci Physics with Professional Experience have the option to include a one-year paid Professional Experience internship within their degree programme.
+Students studying BSc or MSci Physics with Professional Experience have the option to apply for a one-year paid Professional Experience internship within their degree programme.

 The Professional Experience degree programmes are identical to the BSc and MSci Physics routes except for the addition of the internship year.